MarilynMaika/powerbi-capstone-Automotive-parts-02/README.md

 ## 📈 Key Deliverables
 - ✅ Business KPIs for failure reduction and cost performance
-- ✅ ROI (Return on Investment) summary toe decisions  justify predictive strategy
+- ✅ ROI (Return on Investment) Summary by month: Supports data driven decisions and justifies the adoption of the predictive maintenance strategy

 ---